joshstevens19/evmc/README.md

 #### hardhat

-To get the contract and setup a hardset development environment, with deploy scripts and compiling ready to go:
+To get the contract and setup a hardhat development environment, with deploy scripts and compiling ready to go:

 ```bash
 $ evmc get <network> <contractAddress> --hardhat